Colon cancer disproportionately impacts Black Americans, but new campaign wants to close the gap

 African Americans are 20% more likely to get colon cancer, and when they do, they're nearly 40% more likely to die from it.

-"Part of that can be explained through the lack of access to early colon cancer screening," CCA's Dr. Carmen Guerra said.
+"Part of that can be explained through the lack of access to early colon cancer screening," Penn Medicine's Dr. Carmen Guerra said.

 Through pop-up events, the Colorectal Cancer Alliance is educating the community on screening options.
 One recent event was held at the Dell Music Center in Strawberry Mansion.